ZakHollows/PC-build-and-troubleshooting/README.md

 # Build steps after acquisition and cleaning

-* Install Motherboard into case
+* Install Motherboard into case using standoff screws
 * Install RAM into designated PCIe sockets
-* Apply Thermal paste
+* Clean CPU of old thermal paste with isopropanol alcohol and cotton buds, and apply fresh thermal paste thin and evenly
-* Install CPU cooler and attach wire to CPU_FAN connector
+* Install SSD at 45` angle into middle of motherboard PCIe slot, screw into place with specialist small screw
-* Install GPU into PCIe socket, taking out side panels to fit
+* Install CPU radiator on top of CPU and attatch the fans using the accompanying fan mounting clip.
+Attach the wires to a Y splitter connector, then connect to CPU_FAN connector on motherboard
-* Install SSD
+* Install GPU into PCIe socket below SSD, taking out side panels on PC case to fit
-* Connect case wires to motherboard
+* Connect case wires to motherboard labelled POWER SWITCH, RESET BUTTON, POWER LED, HDD LED into front panel connector pins
-* Conenct fan wires to fan hub, connect fan hub to CHA_FAN connector
+* Conenct case fan wires to fan hub, connect fan hub to CHA_FAN connector
-* Install PSU
+* Install PSU in bottom of case, fan face down
 * Connect PSU wires to CPU 8x pin, Motherboard 24 x pin and GPU 6 + 8 x pin, SATA sable into fan hub
-* Cable management
+* Cable management using inside PC case holes and cable ties
-* Reassemble case
+* Reattatch back panel and glass front panel
 * Power on and load into BIOS
 * Choose USB for OS installation
 * Update all Drivers